 Whether the fentanyl he overdosed on was prescription or illicit is unknown.
 Law enforcement in Minnesota filed search warrants for Prince’s Paisley Park estate and for … but this information has not been released to the public.

-What can we learn from Prince’s tragic and untimely passing?
+What can we learn from Prince’s death?

 1. Seek help at the sign of addiction.